Please note: a valid prescription is required for all prescription medication.

 Storage and Travel Basics

-Store tablets at room temperature in a dry place, typically around 20 to 25°C (68 to 77°F), away from excess heat and moisture.
-Keep tablets in the original, child-resistant container with the label intact.
+Store tablets at room temperature in a dry place, away from excess heat and moisture.
+Keep them in the original, child-resistant container.
+When you travel, carry medicines in hand luggage with your prescription label visible.
+Bring a current medication list and allow extra time for airport screening.
+Our partners use temperature-controlled handling when required.

 Benefits